 A bibliographic manager is software with which you can gather, store and organize your references, including pdf-files.
 You can insert citations and a bibliography in your Word document and change the references in almost any style, like APA or MLA.
-The citation manager allows you to search, sort and share your references.
+The reference manager allows you to search, sort and share your references.
 Leiden University provides a campus-wide subscription to EndNote, but besides EndNote, open source tools like Mendeley and Zotero can also be used.

 What to choose?

 Scientific disciplines vary in how references are written and consequently in how references are managed.
 Therefore, some reference managers may be preferred within your discipline.
-Using the same citation managers as your peers also makes sharing annotations possible.
+Using the same reference managers as your peers also makes sharing annotations possible.
 Other factors are personal preferences and work style.
 Choose a reference manager that adapts easily to your way of working and lets you establish an efficient workflow.
 Consult our comparison chart for specific features.
 For a more comprehensive comparison of reference management software see this Wikipedia article.

 Sharing libraries and research collaborations